codesardine/jak/README.md

 * [Microsoft Office online](https://github.com/codesardine/Jade-Application-Kit/tree/wrapper/microsoft-office-online) for Manjaro

 Missing yours?, let me know

-Using web technologies we can create beautiful User Interfaces using a diverse amount of available web library's.

 ## License
 Jade Application Kit is covered by the GPL license.